-While not a founding member, Andrew Carnegie was the first member of the South Fork Fishing & Hunting Club to discover the "restorative" powers of the Allegheny Mountains, vacationing in Cresson until 1886.
-However, while Carnegie was a dues-paying member of the South Fork Fishing & Hunting Club, at this time, it is doubtful as to whether or not Carnegie actually spent any time at the Club.
+Carnegie had early found the "restorative" powers of the Allegheny Mountains, vacationing in Cresson until 1886.
+However, while Carnegie was a dues-paying member of the South Fork Fishing and Hunting Club, at this time, it is doubtful as to whether or not Carnegie actually spent any time at the Club.

 When the flood happened, Carnegie happened to be in Paris, France.
 From Paris, Carnegie, through the American ambassador, Whitelaw Reid, called a meeting of Americans to address the disaster.